April 7, 2016

 In addition to the rewards and challenges that come with managing people and processes, you'll hone all-important and effective communication skills, creative and analytical problem-solving strategies, and understand the key role project management plays in getting a company to its long-term and short-term profit goals.

 A degree with a project management concentration prepares you for a career as a project coordinator or program manager in professional, scientific and technical services, as well as manufacturing, finance and insurance.

-Another approach to project management proficiency is the SNHU online Master of Business Administration in Project Management.
+Another approach to project management proficiency is an online MBA in Project Management.
 Like the Master of Science in Operations and Project Management, this MBA teaches you how to plan, monitor, measure and adapt a project from its inception to the end.
 This is particularly important as more companies move to team-based business models.

 You know what else employers like to see?
 PMP certification.
 For that, you'll need a Registered Education Provider (REP) of the Project Management Institute (PMI®).
-SNHU carries that REP designation.
 Project managers are increasingly turning to REPs for certification training and maintenance.
-What is PMI certification?
-Why is it important?
 PMI® is the world's largest project management member association, representing more than 600,000 practitioners in more than 185 countries.
 It's an industry standard.
 It gives you an extra edge.

 The above project management programs have all the ingredients you'll need to succeed, including highly-regarded, accomplished faculty with the advanced academic qualifications and practical experience in operations and project management you'd expect from a first-rate, accredited university.

 The skills you learn in project management programs also happen to be indispensable life skills.
 Watch as the formal training you receive in a project management program goes to work in so many aspects of your personal life.
 Social gatherings, family events and taking care of the day-to-day responsibilities that come with running a household all require smart organizational habits and planning know-how.